heathernoto/MagicMirror/README.md

 ---

-nerd_face:When trying to come up with an idea for a Hack-A-Thon project, I wanted to have some fun.
-I was trying to think : of something different that would allow me to try out something new.
+:nerd_face:When trying to come up with an idea for a Hack-A-Thon project, I wanted to have some fun.
+I was trying to think of something different that would allow me to try out something new.

 Inspiration struck! :grinning: